 Tuition and fees make up a large part of the cost of attending graduate school, but don’t forget about living expenses, travel, and other incidentals.
+These pages will help you learn about types and sources of funding as well as how and when to apply.
+It always helps to start thinking about funding and to take action early.

 Identifying, applying for, and securing funding is a long process.
 Students are often surprised that they need to start looking for funding at the same time, or even before, they apply to schools.